Ettwiller/TSS/README.md

 ##OVERVIEW
-This sets of programs were developed in conjuction with Cappable-seq (Manuscript :
+This sets of programs were developed in conjuction with the development of [Cappable-seq][Cappable-seq] (Manuscript :
 A novel strategy for investigating transcriptomes by capturing primary RNA transcripts in submission).The folder contains 3 basic programs :

  1. ```bam2firstbasegtf.pl```